jamosully/EEPS-Visualizations/README.md

 ## Motivation and Project Objectives

-This project was created as part of a summer project on the foundation year of the Interactive Artificial Intelligence Centre for Doctoral Training at the University of Bristol
+This project was created as part of a summer project on the foundation year of the Interactive Artificial Intelligence CDT at the University of Bristol.
+Originally intended as an early foray into computational modelling in Contextual Behavioural Science, the project grew to focus on incorporating Relational Density Theory (RDT) into a pre-exisiting model of Stimulus Equivalence.
 With this in mind, the key objectives of this prototype are:

-1. To create a tool for visualising the the behavior of agent behavior during the training and testing stages of EEPS, both as a means of exploring simulations of RDT in EEPS and visualising projective simulation.
+1. Create a tool for visualising the the behavior of agent behavior during the training and testing stages of EEPS
-2. Provide a platform for the realtime manipulation of

-The objectives previously achieved in this project are:

-1. Gain a deeper understanding of projective simulation and EEPS
-2. Explore the simulation of RDT
+2. Explore the inclusion of RDT in EEPS
+3. Investigate the effects of Network Enhancement on the agent's clip space
+4. Provide the potential foundations of visualising future PS models

 ## Installation